Timothep/SimpleExpressions/README.md

 ### Installation

-The project is in its early stages and only available via Github.
+The project is in its early stages and for now only available via Github.
 You will ultimately be able to install it via Nuget.